nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 Let’s first look at Parts 1 and 2, given in the first and second figures.

-* At the beginning, what is the value of the "caught" variable for both players?
+* In the beginning, what is the value of the "caught" variable for both players?
 Does anybody need to change the "me" variable?

 * Who gets to send their "me" variable first?